Why is label review one of the last steps in the compliance process?

 Let me explain why:

-The final artwork of a cosmetic product label must follow certain rules.
+Under EU cosmetics regulation 1223/2009/EC, the final artwork of a cosmetic product label must follow certain rules.
 The label (including container, outer packaging and inserts/leaflet) of a cosmetic product must reflect the Product Information File (PIF) of that product.
-As such, the EU label can only be created after the Product Information File was compiled.
+As such, the EU label can only be created after the Product Information File is compiled.
 Some of the elements that must appear on the label are a direct result of the Cosmetic Product Safety Report (CPSR), a key component of the PIF.

 For example, the ingredients (INCI) list should perfectly match those mentioned in the CPSR.
 Also, special precautions for use/warnings to be mandatorily placed on your label are a direct outcome of the safety evaluation.